cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 Request types, which define structured interactions from users, must be defined for all _transaction_ requests.
 Users using this method to interact with an application will send HTTP Requests with the required fields in order to trigger state changes in the application.
 Conventionally, each request is named with the suffix `Req`, e.g. `SendReq` for a Send transaction.
 Each struct should include a base request [`baseReq`](../interfaces/rest.md#basereq), the name of the transaction, and all the arguments the user must provide for the transaction.

-Here is an example of a request to send coins from the `bank` module:
+Here is an example of a request to send coins from the `x/bank` module:

 +++ https://github.com/cosmos/cosmos-sdk/blob/7f59723d889b69ca19966167f0b3a7fec7a39e53/x/bank/client/rest/tx.go#L15-L19